dennishall1/vue-firebase-starter/README.md

 // this year miami had a hurricane, so a game was postponed ..  but normally, you can just check if all games for a given week are 'final'

-- [ ] Track the Week-points and game-points.
+- [*] Track the Week-points and game-points.
+- [*] ^ Show them.
 - [ ] Implement the Bonus Point - if you pick all games correctly for the week, you get an extra Week-point.
 - [ ] Only the last game of the week needs totalYards.
-- [ ] Default to the current week
+- [*] Default to the current week
-- [ ] Show Season points.
 - [ ] lower priority .. go ahead and award the winner once it is impossible for anyone to catch up.
-- [ ] lower priority .. figure out ""
-- [ ] SHOW the "KING" symbol next to the user's name in more places than just the standings page -- f/x, next to their picks on the landing page
+- [ ] SHOW the "KING" symbol next to the user's name in more places than just the standings page -- f/x, next to their picks on the landing page -- perhaps as easy as keeping track of uuid for *current* king -- and set that inside of the 'update scores' function.
 - [ ] Instructions: update `UpdateScores.vue` for the current season & week.
 Update apify run script for pre/reg/post and week.
 Run apify script, then go to /update-scores.
 That route gets the results from the latest apify run and updates the schedule part of the database.
 - [*] Refactor to improve maintainability: don't calculate the season and seasonType and week in multiple places.
 - [*] Actually calculate and declare the King of the Week (pretty much done)